 Adopt a Storm Drain

-A National Clean-Water Program
+An Award-winning National Clean-Water Program

 Adopt-a-Drain is a community engagement program aimed at protecting local waterways.
 Residents "adopt" a drain, give it a name, remove debris from the drain, and report their cleaning activities.
 By working together, communities can keep their water clean and reduce street flooding.

 Adopt-a-Drain was developed by the Center for Global Environmental Education and the Metro Watershed Partners in 2014, after surveying existing programs and finding none that met our needs.
 The program is based on extensive research and best practices in environmental psychology and behavior change and was refined through focus groups with residents and local water organizations.
+In 2024, Adopt-a-Drain was awarded the Public Communication & Outreach Program by the Water Environment Federation.

 Bring Adopt-a-Drain to the Classroom